Nomunbileg1/Bayesian_Final_Project_May_the_code_be_with_you/README.md

 The ML-enhanced BL portfolio cut volatility to 15.59%, which is nearly 40% lower than the market-prior portfolio (26.33%).
 Its max drawdown was **-13.37%**, compared with **-28.67%** for the market-prior portfolio.

-### 2. The ML signals correctly identified a defensive environment
+### 2. The ML signals identified a defensive environment

 The HMM and NLP models both flagged elevated uncertainty in tech and growth assets, and the BL framework translated those signals into a more conservative allocation.
-A risk-adjusted framework is not designed to chase upside; it is designed to survive downside.
+Note that a risk-adjusted framework is designed to survive downside, not chase upside.

 ### 3. Sharpe ratios were similar across all strategies